marvin1099/Forceaudiodevice/README.md

-# Force Default Audiodevice (Python Update)
+# Force Default Audiodevice (Python Update) --- Table Of Contents
+- Script Info | L8 | Some info of the Script
+- IMPORTANT | L22 | Important things to know when using thsi script
+- Installation | L33 | The instalation of the script
+- PARRAMETERS | L57 | Parrameters / Arguments to run with the script
+- OPERATING SYSTEM | L68 | Info about Windows only suport (no Mac and Linux)

+# Script Info | L8
-This Python script will use the nirsoft.net tool SoundVolumeView to check and change the:
+This Python script will use the nirsoft.net tool SoundVolumeView that ***ONLY WORKS ON WINDOWS*** to check and change the:
 - default comunication playback audio device
 - default playback audio device
 - default comunication recording audio device